Grand Prix tennis circuit: Integration and the end

 The WCT and Grand Prix circuits were separate until 1978, when the Grand Prix circuit integrated the WCT circuit.
 In 1982, the WCT circuit split from the Grand Prix again and created a more complex WCT ranking, similar to the ATP ranking.
 The split was short-lived, however, and in 1985 the Grand Prix absorbed the four remaining WCT tournaments.

 During the 1988 US Open the ATP, led by then-World No. 1 Mats Wilander, staged an impromptu meeting known as the "Parking Lot Press Conference" during failed negotiations with the MTC over the organisation of the Grand Prix and key issues such as player fatigue.
 During this press conference, the ATP declared that it would be starting its own tour in 1990, meaning that the 1989 Grand Prix would effectively be its last.
-The final event of the Grand Prix was the Nabisco Masters Doubles held at the Royal Albert Hall 6-10 December 1989.
+The final event of the Grand Prix was the Nabisco Masters Doubles held at the Royal Albert Hall 6–10 December 1989.
 Its last champions were Jim Grabb and Patrick McEnroe, who beat John Fitzgerald and Anders Järryd in the final.

 Formation of the ATP Tour

 In 1990, the Association of Tennis Professionals, led by Hamilton Jordan, replaced the MTC as the sole governing body of men's professional tennis and the ATP Tour was born.
 The nine most prestigious Grand Prix tournaments became known as the "Championship Series Single Week" from 1990 through 1995.
 In 1996, Mercedes began sponsoring these series of events, renamed as the "Super 9" until 1999.
 In 2000, they became known as the "Tennis Masters Series" until 2004, then the "ATP Masters Series" until 2009.
-They are now called the ATP World Tour Masters 1000.
+They are now called the ATP Masters 1000 tournaments.
 Grand Prix tournaments below this level were originally called the Grand Prix Super Series.
 They were retained by the ATP and renamed as the "Championship Series".
 All remaining Grand Prix Tour events became part of the "World Series".

-Sponsors and Grand Prix tour names
+Seasons and sponsors

 Based on USLTA Tennis Yearbooks and Guides and World of Tennis yearbooks the history of sponsors is as follows: